maniospas/pygrank/docs/basics/postprocessors.md

 # [('A', 1.0), ('B', 0.4950000024069947), ('C', 0.9828783455187619), ('D', 0.9540636897749238), ('E', 0.472261528845582)]
 ```

-However, the pattern that works for **all** postprocessors
+The pattern that works for **all** postprocessors
-is to wrap base algorithms, like in the following example:
+is to wrap base algorithms, like in the following equivalent example:

 ```python